Ford lowers 2016 pre-tax profit forecast on expanded recall

 Ford said the new expense will show in its third-quarter results and primarily in North America, its most profitable region which has been driving record company profits recently.

-Ford has recalled nearly 4 million vehicles for door latch issues in six separate recalls since 2014.
+The company has recalled nearly 4 million vehicles for door latch issues in six separate recalls since 2014.

-(Reporting By Sudarshan Varadhan in Bengaluru and David Shepardson in Las Vegas; Editing by Shounak Dasgupta and Meredith Mazzilli)
+Ford said the latest expansion was at the request of the U.S. National Highway Traffic Safety Administration after the automaker in August issued a regional recall covering 830,000 vehicles.

-SAN FRANCISCO Apple Inc will not release first-weekend sales of the newly announced iPhone 7, a spokeswoman for the company said.
+NHTSA said in 2015 it had 1,102 reports related to the problem and Ford said it had 10,883 warranty claims related to door latch failures.
+Some owners told NHTSA they used ropes or tape or seatbelts to restrain doors.

-ALGIERS Algeria's energy minister will meet his Saudi counterpart and OPEC's secretary-general in Paris on Friday as part of moves towards clinching a global deal on stabilizing crude output to support oil prices, an Algerian official and OPEC sources said.
+Reporting by David Shepardson in Las Vegas, Bernie Woodall in Detroit and Sudarshan Varadhan in Bengaluru; Editing by Shounak Dasgupta and Marguerita Choy